-Mixer are four experienced musicians from the Midlands who enjoy what they do very much.
+'MIXER' are four experienced musicians from the Midlands who really get a 'buzz' from playing live music.

 Read a little more about each member below: